 Martha’s Place is part of the larger community development work of (formerly Newborn Holistic Ministries), a community based nonprofit founded in 1996 to serve Baltimore’s Sandtown-Winchester and Upton communities.
-These and the surrounding communities have struggled for many years with major issues related to poverty and Intersection of Change has responded with a mission to providing programs that enrich the economic, social and spiritual lives of those dealing with poverty related issues in Baltimore’s Sandtown-Winchester and surrounding communities.
+These and the surrounding communities have struggled for many years with major issues related to poverty and Intersection of Change has responded with a mission to provide programs that enrich the economic, social and spiritual lives of those dealing with poverty related issues in the Sandtown-Winchester and surrounding communities.

 In 2016, Intersection of Change added a third program called Strength to Love II which operates an urban farm and serves ex-offenders returning to the community from incarceration.
 The farm entails 16 greenhouses totaling 96,000 square feet, addresses community food desert issues, and offers employment to ex-offenders.
 The program also supports ex-offenders with ID renewals, transportation to appointments, and food gift certificates.

 Work to date has resulted in significant neighborhood revitalization of the 1900 and 2000 blocks of Pennsylvania Avenue through the full renovation of six previously vacant and dilapidated buildings, transformation of 18 vacant lots into community green spaces and meditative gardens, creation of a dozen neighborhood murals, and conversion of 96,000 sq./ft. of vacant lots into an urban farm.

 For more about Intersection of Change programs visit: intersectionofchange.org